OnniVirtanen/python-file-encryption-tool/README.md

-The program is capable of both file encryption and file decryption and is accessed through a command line interface.
+#VionCrypt

-Keep in mind before running the program!
+##The program is capable of both file encryption and file decryption and is accessed through a command line interface.

-The program uses Crypto.Cipher library. pip install pycryptodome
+######The program uses Crypto.Cipher library.

-////
+######pip install pycryptodome

-To encrypt the file "hello.txt" in your current directory, use the following commands:
+##To encrypt the file "hello.txt" in your current directory, use the following commands:
 1. run the program.
 $ python3 main.py